-In cases where you know that the dog is suffering from asthma, allergies, hay fever or other sinus problems that can make breathing difficult, try the steam treatment.
+In cases where you know that the dog is suffering from asthma, allergies, hay fever, or other sinus problems that can make breathing difficult, try the steam treatment.
 Move the dog to the bathroom.
 Do not put the dog in the tub or shower.
 Shut the door.
 Adjust the shower water as hot as it can go.
 Turn on the shower.

-For instance, sterile saline nose drops made for people can also help loosen mucus-blocked nostrils.
-Place two drops in each nostril.
-For bee sting allergies, hay fever or inflamed airways, "Dog Owner's Home Veterinary Handbook" (Debra M. Eldredge, DVM, et al, 2007) recommends the human antihistamine diphenhydramine, found in the brand name Bendryl.
-Give 2 milligrams for every pound that the dog weighs two to three times daily.
+For instance, sterile saline nose drops made for people can help loosen mucus-blocked nostrils in dogs.
+Place two drops in each dog nostril.
+For bee sting allergies, hay fever or inflamed airways, some vets recommend the human antihistamine diphenhydramine, found in the brand name Benadryl: Give 2 to 4 milligrams for every pound that the dog weighs two to three times daily.
 Again, call the vet before administer any medication to be safe and check for potential reactions with medication the dog might already be taking.

-If the dog has other symptoms such as shaking, vomiting, diarrhea or if the tongue is turning blue, do not try any home remedies and get the dog to the vet as son as possible.
-The dog could be poisoned or is suffering from a heart problem.
+If the dog has other symptoms such as shaking, vomiting, diarrhea, or if the tongue is turning blue, do not try any home remedies and get the dog to the vet as son as possible.
+The dog could be poisoned or could be suffering from a heart problem.
 When a dog is choking, it will frantically paw at the mouth and scrape the side of the mouth on the ground.
 Open the dog's mouth to look for an object.
 If you cannot get it out or do not see the object, do not delay and get the dog to the vet.